 He became increasingly critical of the art world during this time.
 In the early 1950s, Still severed ties with commercial galleries and in 1961 moved to Maryland, removing himself further from the art establishment.
 Still remained in Maryland with his second wife, Patricia, until his death in 1980.

 In 1979, New York’s Metropolitan Museum of Art organized the largest survey of Still’s art to date and the largest presentation afforded by the institution to the work of a living artist.
 Following his death, all works that had not entered the public domain were sealed off from both public and scholarly view, closing off access to one of the most significant American painters of the 20th century.

-Abstract Expressionism refers to an American art movement that emerged after World War II during the 1950s.
-The artists who are generally considered Abstract Expressionists experimented with new approaches to painting in a number of unique ways.
-They “broke free” from traditional painting methods (like keeping the canvas on an easel, or painting with traditional tools like brushes).
-Although Abstract Expressionist artists’ paintings look very different, their work tends to share several key characteristics.
+Abstract Expressionism refers to an American art movement that emerged after World War II during the late 1940s and flourished in the 1950s.
+Although various Abstract Expressionist artists’ paintings may look very different, their work tends to share several key characteristics.